Skip to content

 Step 7: Double Check your WordPress Post

-The final step before publishing your post online is to double check all the information in your post for its accuracy.
+The final step before publishing your post online is to double-check the accuracy of all the information in it.

 This includes your spelling, punctuation and grammar.
-If you find mistakes, make sure to correct them, because the more mistakes in your article, the less believable it becomes to a reader.
+If you find mistakes, correct them because the more mistakes in your article, the less believable it becomes to a reader.

 You may choose to use WordPress plugins to make this step easier.
-Specifically, many sites use an SEO plugin like Yoast to check their copy for SEO optimisation, readability and metadata issues.
+Many sites use an SEO plugin like Yoast to check their copy for SEO optimisation, readability, and metadata issues.

 Step 8: Publish your New WordPress Article

-This is the final step — publishing your post.
-First of all, always preview your post to make sure it looks good.
+This is the final step—publishing your post.
+First, always preview your post to make sure it looks good.
 If the post does not fit what you would like, go back and edit it.
 In particular, look out for design issues relating to text size and image dimensions.

 If it’s good to go all you need to do is to hit the publish button.

-The button is located beside the preview and settings panel button.
+The button is located beside the preview and settings panel buttons.

-Alternatively, you might use the calendar function below the publish button in order to schedule your post to go live at a specific date and time.
-This is useful, as how the publication of your articles is timed can often impact their success.
+Alternatively, you might use the calendar function below the publish button to schedule your post to go live at a specific date and time.
+This is useful, as how your articles are published can often impact their success.

 How to Create a Post in WordPress